Who is a freelancer?

 Freelancing Expenses allowed as a deduction:

 Freelancers can deduct expenses incurred exclusively towards the freelancing work.
 This could be anything from office rent, furniture or expense on a visit to a client.
-Personal expenditure of freelancer is not allowed as deduction.
+Freelancers cannot claim Personal expenditure as deduction.
 For example: If you are an app developer, you can deduct expenses on testing app and software purchase.
 If you have certain expenses like a cost of high speed internet connection that you use both for the personal and professional purpose you can allocate a reasonable percent to your freelancing work and deduct them.

 - Rent Expenses

 - Petrol/ Diesel Expenses

 - Local taxes and insurance of your business property

 - Meal, entertainment or hospitality expenses incurred on client